 Common Law: The law derived from decisions of the courts and case law, rather than Acts of Parliament or other legislation.
 For example, the common law duty of confidentiality which applies to data about both living and dead people.

-Confidentiality: Ensuring that information is not made available or disclosed to unauthorised individuals, or organisations.
+Confidentiality: Ensuring that information is only made available or disclosed to authorised individuals, or organisations.

 Data breach: Any failure to meet the requirements of the Data Protection Act, unlawful disclosure or misuse of personally identifiable data and an inappropriate invasion of people’s privacy.